-The very first look of Thengal Manor is nothing less than a picture perfect postcard.
-With a colonial architecture, period furniture and decor, this magnificent property open up to a large balcony, facing a beautiful lawn with a swimming pool.
-The ambiance was perfect for a luxurious holiday in the peaceful colonial environment.
+The very first look of Thengal Manor is nothing less than a picture-perfect postcard.
+With colonial architecture, period furniture, and decor, this magnificent property opens up to a large balcony, facing a beautiful lawn with a swimming pool.
+The ambiance was perfect for a luxurious holiday in a peaceful colonial environment.

 As I stepped inside, the photo gallery of the Barooah family drew my attention.
 The black & white photo gallery gives you a fair idea about these influential family members of Assam.

-As I settled in the drawing room of Thengal Manor, my eyes panned around the interior that left me speechless.
-The fireplace, antique showpieces, paintings, curtains and those arch shaped wooden windows; in fact, every corner of this property flaunts about their lavish lifestyle .
+As I settled in the drawing-room of Thengal Manor, my eyes panned around the interior that left me speechless.
+The fireplace, antique showpieces, paintings, curtains, and those arch-shaped wooden windows; in fact, every corner of this property flaunts their lavish lifestyle.

 Whether it was a gramophone, chandelier, or valuable collectibles from across the globe, the mansion undoubtedly transports you to the glorious colonial days in Assam.